g-shintate/starter-hugo-academic/content/publication/effects-of-marine-protected-areas-under-different-management-regimes-in-a-hot-spot-of-biodiversity-and-cumulative-impacts-from-sw-atlantic/index.md

   - Vinicius J. Giglio
   - Guilherme H. Pereira-Filho
 doi: 10.1016/j.rsma.2021.101951
-publication: Regional Studies in Marine Science
+publication: In "Regional Studies in Marine Science"
-publication_short: Regi Stud Mar Sci
+publication_short: In "Regi Stud Mar Sci"
 abstract: Marine protected areas (MPAs) represent a useful tool for resource management, as well as to conserve and/or restore biological communities.
 The level of protection is key factor influencing the marine biodiversity, where a